mahfoozgithub/mkgit/README.md

 # mkgit
-This is Mahfooz githup repository for learning purpose only.
+This is Mahfooz github repository for learning purpose only.